specsolutions/specsync-for-tfs-documentation/reference/configuration/configuration-specflow.md

 # specFlow

 This configuration section contains settings related to synchronizing SpecFlow projects.
-These settings are only required for synchronizing automated test cases.
-See [Synchronizing automated test cases](../../important-concepts/synchronizing-automated-test-cases.md) for more details.
+These settings are only required for old SpecFlow versions and for [synchronizing automated test cases](../../important-concepts/synchronizing-automated-test-cases.md).

 The following example shows the available options within this section.